 Part of its appeal is in the making.
 The ingredients are mixed in a pan over flames.
 Then the pan is flipped so the kerak telor has direct contact with the heat.
 The result is crispy on the outside and chewy on the inside.

-Popular Sop Betawi – beef simmered in herbs and coconut milk.
-Its a Jakarta street food specialty Pic Wiki Commons
+TOP: Kerak Telor, the spicy duck egg omelette snack from Jakarta famous for the unusual way it is cooked and (BELOW) the popular Sop Betawi – beef simmered in herbs and coconut milk.
+Its a Jakarta street food specialty Pics Wiki Commons

 Another Jakarta favorite is Sop Betawi, sometimes also known as Jakarta Beef Soup.
 Chunky pieces of beef and offal are simmered in a spicy broth of coconut milk and herbs.
 It is topped with slices of tomato and green onion.
 Deelishhh!